Zero Tolerance Suspensions

 The following documents must be forwarded to one of the 16 hearing offices of the Department of Highway Safety and Motor vehicles, listed on the reverse side of the officer-agency copy of the notice.
 These documents must be submitted within FIVE CALENDAR DAYS after the date of the issuance of the notice of suspension.

-- Hearing officer’s copy of suspension notice (HSMV 78103)(DO NOT list on transmittal form).
+- A copy of the suspension notice (HSMV 78103)(DO NOT list on transmittal form).

-- Affidavit stating grounds for belief that the person was under the age of 21 and was driving or in actual physical control of a motor vehicle with any breath alcohol level.
+- An affidavit stating grounds for belief that the person was under the age of 21 and was driving or in actual physical control of a motor vehicle with any breath alcohol level.

-- Affidavit stating the Results of any breath test; or
+- An affidavit stating the Results of any breath test; or

-- Affidavit stating that a breath test was requested by a law enforcement officer and that the person refused to submit to such test, and was read the implied consent warning.
+- An afidavit stating that a breath test was requested by a law enforcement officer and that the person refused to submit to such test, and was read the implied consent warning.

 - Driver’s License, if surrendered.